fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 cluster specified in that KubeConfig instead of using the in-cluster ServiceAccount.

 The secret defined in the `kubeConfig.SecretRef` must exist in the same namespace as the Kustomization.
-On every reconciliation, the KubeConfig bytes will be loaded from the `value` or `value.yaml` key of the secret's data, and the secret can thus be regularly updated if cluster-access-tokens have to rotate due to expiration.
+On every reconciliation, the KubeConfig bytes will be loaded from the `.secretRef.key` key (default: `value` or `value.yaml`) of the Secret's data , and the Secret can thus be regularly updated if cluster-access-tokens have to rotate due to expiration.

 This composes well with Cluster API bootstrap providers such as CAPBK (kubeadm), CAPA (AWS) and others.